thegameofcode/checkval/README.md

 checkval
 ========

-The most versatile and complete validator for Node JS and web browsers.
+The most versatile validator for Node JS and web browsers.

 ## Usage